Powerlearnproject/assignment-day-5-technical-writing-and-review-graham005/README.md

 ## Understanding the Audience
 How do you determine whether your audience is tech-savvy or not when writing technical documents?

+To determine whether your audience is tech-savvy, consider their background and experience level with the subject matter.
+Analyze the context in which the document will be used—if it's intended for industry professionals, a higher level of technical detail is appropriate.
+Conversely, if it's for general users or beginners, you may need to simplify explanations.
+You can also gather information through user surveys or feedback to understand their expertise.

 In what ways can you adjust your writing style to better suit a non-expert audience while maintaining accuracy?

 ## Clarity and Simplicity